-Substitute Senate Bill No. 1448 proposes significant amendments to the regulations governing transportation network companies (TNCs) in Connecticut, primarily focusing on the fee structure and operational requirements.
-The bill replaces the existing flat registration fee of $5,000 with a tiered system based on the number of active drivers: $5,000 for fewer than 50 drivers, $10,000 for 50 to 199 drivers, and $30,000 for 200 or more drivers.
-Additionally, TNCs will be required to submit annual reports to the Commissioner of Transportation detailing average fares, total ride time, and driver compensation.
-The bill also mandates real-time messaging in English and Spanish, the display of driver and vehicle information to riders, and the provision of electronic receipts post-ride.
+Substitute Senate Bill No. 1448 proposes significant amendments to the regulations governing transportation network companies (TNCs) in Connecticut.
+The bill replaces the existing flat registration fee of $5,000 with a tiered fee structure based on the number of active drivers: $5,000 for TNCs with fewer than 50 drivers, $10,000 for those with 50 to 199 drivers, and $30,000 for TNCs with 200 or more drivers.
+Additionally, TNCs will be required to submit annual reports to the Department of Transportation starting January 1, 2026, detailing average fares, total ride time, and driver compensation.
+The bill also mandates real-time messaging in both English and Spanish, prohibits cash payments for rides, and requires TNCs to provide driver and vehicle information to riders before they enter a vehicle.

 TRA Joint Favorable Substitute: